triketora/women-in-software-eng/README.md

 For the purposes of this project, I am counting "female engineers" as women who are writing or architecting software, and are in full-time roles.
-This generally does not include people just writing HTML/CSS (depending on the level of sophistication of the CSS being written), designers, PMs, sysadmins, etc. although the line can be blurry for people who are in mixed roles, like engineering managers who were formerly ICs and still contribute code -- use your judgment.
+This generally does not include people just writing HTML/CSS (depending on the level of sophistication of the CSS being written), data scientists (depending on the split of work between doing analysis and building systems and reusable code), designers, PMs, sysadmins, etc. although the line can be blurry for people who are in mixed roles, like engineering managers who were formerly ICs and still contribute code -- use your judgment.
 Only full-timers please; no interns or contractors.

 To contribute numbers for a company or team, whether your own or another, you can either